Our Administrative Team

-Tammy Hoag is the Program Director of Child Care Support Services, overseeing a staff of specialists to assist high risk children to have a positive early learning experience in CCB's child care programs.
+Tammy Hoag is the Program Director of Family Child Care and Child Care Services, overseeing a staff of specialists to assist high risk children to have a positive early learning experience in CCB's child care programs.
 Tammy has worked for CCB for over 30 years as an infant teacher, as an education and nutrition specialist for the Family Child Care System and as a child development specialist.
 She has a BA in Sociology and an AA in Human Services.

 Tammy’s favorite children’s book is Click, Clack, Moo Cows That Type by Doreen Cronin.

-Shanna's favorite children's book is Stellaluna by Janell Cannon.
+Rosa’s favorite children’s book is Rainbow Fish by Marcus Pfister.